jmconrad/scala-groupcache/README.md

 ## Building

-scala-groupcache is built using sbt 0.12.3.
+scala-groupcache is built using SBT 0.12.3.

 If you are using IntelliJ, you can use the sbt-idea plugin to generate the project files.
 Additionally, you will need to configure the IntelliJ project to mark the target/scala-2.10/src_managed/scala folder as a Source Folder rather than